Nick Fortes Player Props: Marlins vs. Braves

 Nick Fortes At The Plate

-- Fortes has a home run and five walks while batting .200.
+- Fortes has a home run and five walks while hitting .222.

+- Fortes enters this game on a four-game hitting streak.
+During his last outings, he's hitting .357.

-- Fortes has had a base hit in nine of 19 games this year, and multiple hits once.
+- In 10 of 20 games this season (50.0%), Fortes has reached base via hit, and that includes multiple hits twice.

-- He has hit a long ball in one of 19 games, and in 1.8% of his plate appearances.
+- He has hit a home run in one of 20 games, and in 1.7% of his plate appearances.

-- Fortes has picked up an RBI in two games this season, with multiple runs batted in once.
+- In three games this year (15.0%), Fortes has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in four games this season (21.1%), but has had no multi-run games.
+- He has scored a run in four of 20 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.